 During the 1st visit, they informed me about the possible diagnosis, test and biopsy to do before they can 100% confirm and proceed to the treatment.

 Even as a nurse with medical knowledge, it’s still not an easy journey for me and Yi He.
 Especially when she is only 6 years old and I was pregnant with didi.
 (But Didi’s arrival was our biggest pillar of support and her joy at that point in time.)

 After lots of tests and monthly visits to the Dr, they diagnosed her with Scleroderma and refer to Prof Tash who is an expert in this field.
 To this day, I’m very thankful and appreciative to the KKH team for their expertise and no time to waste (because I’m referred directly from KKH so she’s under subsidy) in getting her diagnosed and treated because it’s a time-sensitive condition.

 In less than a year, the condition also affected her right fingers.

 Jan 2019 – Her 1st Admission

-They admitted her due to suspect either fat nacrosis or deep morphea at both of her cheek.
-We can’t have a concrete diagnosis because is too deep inside, ultrasound can’t reach and we don’t want to do biopsy on her face.
-So we admitted her for methyprednisolone treatment.
+They admitted her due to suspecting either fat necrosis or deep morphea at both of her cheeks.
+We can’t have a concrete diagnosis because is too deep inside, ultrasound can’t reach and we don’t want to do a biopsy on her face.
+So we admitted her for methylprednisolone treatment.

-Before this admission she has already started daily prednisolone and once a week methotrexate injection.
-Giving her weekly injection was torturing, because it’s painful for her and the side effects of the drugs (vomiting and headache) makes her feel terrible.
+Before this admission, she has already started daily prednisolone and once-a-week methotrexate injection.
+Giving her weekly injection was torturing because it was painful for her and the side effects of the drugs (vomiting and headache) make her feel terrible.
 Most of the time she will start vomiting even before the injection.
 Prednisolone also gives her a chubby face which we keep encouraging her, telling her it’s ok and she looks cute.

 In 2021, she stops her weekly injection because she needs to move on to the other medication.
 And thankfully she’s happy with the oral medication.